kurtbuilds/ormlite/README.md

 }
 ```

-Note that the model id must be set client-side because it is not `Option`, and it cannot track which fields are
+**Note**: Using this syntax, there are two possible issues.
+First, `id` must be set client-side instead of using the database's auto-increment counter, because the field is not `Option`.
+Second, the struct cannot track which fields are
-modified, so the update method updates all columns.
-If these present problems for your usage, check the
+modified, so the update method must updates all columns.
+If these issues present problems for your usage, check the
 sections [Insertion Struct](#insertion-struct) or [Builder Syntax](#builder-syntax) below for alternative APIs that
 resolve these issues.